Isabelle (Animal Crossing): Appearances

 Isabelle first appeared in the 2012 video game Animal Crossing: New Leaf along with her twin brother Digby.
 In the game, she acts as the secretary to the player character, who becomes the town mayor, and assists them with various tasks.
-She has appeared in several Animal Crossing games since, including Animal Crossing: Happy Home Designer, Animal Crossing: amiibo Festival, Animal Crossing: Pocket Camp and Animal Crossing: New Horizons.
+She has appeared in several Animal Crossing games since, including Animal Crossing: Happy Home Designer, Animal Crossing: amiibo Festival, Animal Crossing: Pocket Camp, and Animal Crossing: New Horizons.
 Outside of the Animal Crossing franchise, Isabelle has also appeared in the Super Smash Bros. series, first appearing as an assist trophy in Super Smash Bros. for Nintendo 3DS and Wii U before becoming a playable fighter in the Nintendo Switch sequel Super Smash Bros.
 Ultimate.
+As a playable fighter, multiple of Isabelle's moves reference commonly used items in the Animal Crossing series, for example, a fishing rod, and a net.
 Isabelle also appears in the Wii U video game Mario Kart 8 as a downloadable racer, as well as in its Nintendo Switch port Mario Kart 8 Deluxe.
 Player costumes based on Isabelle appear in Super Mario Maker and Monster Hunter 4 Ultimate.
 Isabelle also appears as part of Nintendo's amiibo line of toys-to-life figures.
 She has two figures from the Animal Crossing line, one from the Smash Bros. line, and five Animal Crossing amiibo cards.